alperkumcu/alperkumcu.github.io/courses/cat.md

 Discussion on the impact of translation technologies on professional identity and the future of the industry.

+## Evaluation

+**Midterm Exam (via HADİ – theoretical exam)** – 30%
+**Final Exam (Week 15, via HADİ – theoretical + practical components)** – 50%
+**Semester Project** – Full workflow implementation of a realistic translation project using CAT tools – 10% **Participation and Practical Work** – In-class exercises and active participation – 10%

+### Important Regulations

+- Students who do not take the final exam will automatically receive **F2 (fail)**.
+- To successfully pass the course, students must obtain **at least 50/100 in the final exam**.
+Students who score below 50/100 (i.e., below 25/50 within the final exam component) will automatically fail the course.
+- Attendance is compulsory.
+Students who exceed the absence limit will automatically receive **F1 (fail)**.

 ## Suggested Literature

 Bowker, L. (2002). *Computer-Aided Translation Technology: A Practical Introduction*.
 University of Ottawa Press.